AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module9/ex8.md

 ![Verify Calls](./images/sitecallsconsolegauth.png)

 You should now see a log entry that says `>>>>> GA - All General Pages - Sending PageView to DCS` and also another log entry that says `>>>>> GA - All Authenticated Pages - Sending PageView to DCS`.
-This indicates that the call from your Google Tag Manager Tag `All General Pages` and the GTL Tag for `All Authenticated Pages` has fired.
+This indicates that the request from your Google Tag Manager Tag `All General Pages` and the GTL Tag for `All Authenticated Pages` has fired.

 Go back to the **Network** view.
-To easily find the calls to Platform, you can apply a filter by entering `dcs` in the Filter field.
+To easily find the requests to Platform, you can apply a filter by entering `dcs` in the Filter field.

-This should give you four calls to Platform, which are two calls that send in ExperienceEvent-data for a General Page View and two calls that send in Profile-data, now sent by Adobe Experience Platform Launch and also, Google Tag Manager.
+This should give you four requests to Platform, which are two requests that send in ExperienceEvent-data for a General Page View and two requests that send in Profile-data, now sent by Adobe Experience Platform Launch and also, Google Tag Manager.

-The 3rd call is the call sent by Google Tag Manager containing Profile Data.
+The 3rd request is the request sent by Google Tag Manager containing Profile Data.
 Click on it and scroll down until you see **Request Payload**.

-Click on **view source** to view the full raw call to Platform.
+Click on **view source** to view the full raw request to Platform.
 Select the full raw text and copy it.

 ![Verify Calls](./images/rawcallauth.png)